Step-by-Step: Configure DHCP Using Policy-based Assignment

 Click Address Leases and then in the details pane write down the MAC addresses listed for Client1 and Client2 under Unique ID.

 The DHCP Policy Configuration Wizard will be used to create a unique policy for Client1 and another policy for Client2.
 A policy configured for an individual computer is not typical and is only configured for demonstration purposes.
-On a corporate network, you can us wildcards and other conditions to match multiple DHCP client devices.
+On a corporate network, you can use wildcards and other conditions to match multiple DHCP client devices.

 To create policies

-Right-click Policies and then click New Policy.
+In the DHCP console, under Scope, right-click Policies and then click New Policy.

 Next to Policy Name, type Client1 Policy, and then click Next.

 On the Configure Conditions for the policy page, click Add.